ademnea/HiveMonitor2/README.md

 5.sudo apt install gpac

+6.sudo pip3 install sounddevice

+7.sudo pip3 install soundfile

-6.Edit this line "import device_capture_config as device_capture" in capture.py
+8.Edit this line "import device_capture_config as device_capture" in capture.py
   depending on the pi camera to be used whether old or new.

-7.sudo raspi-config > interface options > Legacy camera
+9.sudo raspi-config > interface options > Legacy camera
-  Enable for pi camera module v3 , if lower version , disable Reboot after this
+  Enable for pi camera module v3 , if lower version , disable Reboot after

+10.crontab -e , copy cronjobs from cron.txt and install them

+11.insert credentials in measure_send_params.py and send_files_to_server.py

+12.go to config.py and set the correct node id

 SETTING UP TIME SYNCHRONIZATION